 - Increase oven temperature to 350 degrees F. Line baking sheet with parchment paper.

 - Prepare spiced pecans.
-Melt butter and add sugar, cinnamon, cayenne and salt.
+Melt butter and add sugar, cinnamon, cayenne, and salt.
 Toss pecans with spice mixture.
-Spread pecans onto prepared baking sheet and bake for 7-8 minutes or until golden and toasty.
+Spread pecans onto the prepared baking sheet and bake for 7-8 minutes or until golden and toasty.
 Remove from oven and let cool.

 - Assemble salads.
 Divide mesclun greens among 2 plates.
-Top with red onion, feta, dried cranberries, fresh sliced apples, apple chips, toasted pecans and roasted chicken.
+Top with red onion, feta, dried cranberries, fresh sliced apples, apple chips, and toasted pecans.
 Drizzle vinaigrette and serve.

 **Helpful tips and common mistakes

 I strongly believe that salads shouldn't take hours to prepare.
 This apple salad does take some effort but you can prepare most of the items beforehand to save you time.
-Bake the apple chips, chicken and spiced pecans the day before and toss everything the last minute for a quick meal.
-Better yet, purchase apple chips and rotisserie chicken for an even faster approach!
+Bake the apple chips and spiced pecans the day before and toss everything at the last minute for a quick meal.
+Nowadays you can even buy apple chips to save more time!